Links are welcome, but the content is copyrighted. Please do not copy without permission.

 No. Mail order sales are prohibited.

 Q45.
-If there are no internet sales allowed, can I accept payment by Paypal or another online payment service?
+Can I accept payment by Paypal, Square, Google Wallet, or another online payment service?

 Q46.
 What happens if I don't follow the rules?
 What is the penalty?